 In winter one of the easiest trees to identify is the Sweet Chestnut.
 You can’t id the tree from a distance by its shape but if you look closely at the bark, buds and shoots and then look for old leaves and old fruit underneath the tree, you can be sure that it is a Sweet Chestnut.
-All these photos are taken form the Tree Guide UK app.
+All these photos are taken from the Tree Guide UK app.

 Mature trees have very distinctive bark.
 The ridges swirl round the trunk like this.
-This is an extreme example but most old trees show ridges that spiral round the trunk.

-The buds are very small and red/brown.
+The buds are very small and red/brown

 The shoot is ridged.